 Q. How does an erection occur?

 A. Erections occur when the "erection chambers" in the penis, called the corpora cavernosa, fill with blood.
 And how does this happen?
 Your brain sends signals to nerves in the penis via the nervous system.
-This triggers an increase in blood flow through the arteries in the pelvis.
-As blood is pumped into these sponge-like erection chambers, it causes valves to open and fill with blood to maintain the erection.
-And as the erection chambers fill with more and more blood, less blood is carried away through the veins, so more blood is left in the area.
+The signals trigger an increase in blood flow through the arteries in the pelvis.
+As blood is pumped into these sponge-like erection chambers, it causes valves to open and fill with blood.
+As the erection chambers fill with more and more blood, less blood is carried away through the veins, so more blood is left in the area to maintain an erection.
 The nerves in the penis then produce nitric oxide, which acts as a chemical "messenger" that maintains erections.
 The nitric oxide relaxes the blood vessels, filling the spaces with blood, and the erection occurs.